Road Safety and Your Windscreen

 - Before you leave the house on a cold winter morning, make sure to clear any frost from the windscreen with warm, not boiling, water.
 Boiling water may crack your windscreen.

-- Fix all chips, cracks and replace the windscreen if necessary.
+- Fix all chips, and cracks and replace the windscreen if necessary.

 - Check the effectiveness of your windscreen wipers - should they not be effective, do not hesitate to replace them.